+101

+Annual report pursuant to Section 13 or 15(d) of the Se curities Exchange Act of 1934

+for the fiscal year ended January 2, 2016

+or

+Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+for the transition period for romto

+Commission f ïle number 0-27598

-F ORM 10-K 7 Annual report pursuant to Section 13 or 15(d) of the es Exchange Act of 1934 al year ended January 3, 2015 or Transition report pursuant to Section 13 or 15(d) of the Secur rities Exchange Act of 1934 for the to ransition pe eriod fromto Commis ssion file number 0-27598 IDIN FY (CORPORATION egistrant as specified in its charter) (EAUC egistrant as specifica in its charter) Delaware (State or other jurisdiction of incorporation or organization) 77-0210467 (I.R.S.
-Employer Identification Number) 1212 Ter venue, Mountain View CA 94043-1824 of principal executive offices) (Zip Code) (650) 940-4700 (Reg istrant's tele phone number, including area code) Securitie es registered d pursuant to Section 12(b) of the Act: Title of Each Class Name o f Each Exchange on which Registered Common Securiti es registered d pursuant to Section 12(g) of the Act: NASDAQ Global Market Ü ock, par value \$0.01 per share Indicate by check mark if the Registrant is a well-known seasoned is: uer as defin ned in Rule 405 of the Securities Act of 1933 Ves □ No ☑ Indicate by check mark if the Registrant is not required to file reports Act").
-Yes □ No ☑ • ., · · · · · period t Indicate by check mark whether the registrant (1) has filed all reports at the Registrant was required to file such reports), and (2) has been s ubject to suc ch filing requirements for the past 90 days.
-Yes ☑ No □ Indicate by check mark whether the registrant has submitted electron to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the Ves \square No \square best of 1 Indicate by check mark if disclosure of delinquent filers pursuant to I egistrant's knowledge, in definitive proxy or information statements i the "large a Indicate by check mark whether the Registrant is a large accelerated scelerated filer,", and smaller reporting company in Rule 12b-2 of the naller reporting company.
-See definition of "accelerated filer," Large a celerated filer Accelerated filer Non-acc elerated filer Smaller reporting company J 7 Indicate by check mark whether the Registrant is a shell company (as 9 , outstand The aggregate market value of the voting common equity held by not ently completed second fiscal quarter, based on the closing price repo- ng.
-For purposes of this disclosure, shares of common stock held by a luded from this calculation, because such persons may be deemed to l rted for such each executiv oe affiliates. n date on the NASDAQ Global Market.
-The reverse officer and director and by each holder of This determination of affiliate status is not not be seen to be seen the control of the control egistrant did not have any non-voting common equity 5% or more of the outstanding shares of common stock l have As of March 12, 2015, Registrant had 9,858,612 shares of common s • DOCU Certain parts of the Proxy Statement for the Registrant's 2015 Annua ICORPORATED BY REFERENCE f Stockholders (the "Provy Statement") are in corporated by reference into Part III of this Annual Pene ort on Form 10 i iviceting of i Stockholders (tile Froxy Statement) are in corporated by reference into Fait III of this Allilda Rept лсоп
+IRIDEX CO RPORATION (Exact name of registra ant as specified in its charter) Delaware 0210467 (State or other jurisdiction (I.R.S .
+Employer of incorporation or organization) tion Number) (Address of prin Mountain View CA 94043-1824 cipal executive offices) ip Code)) 940-4700 (Registrant's telephone number, including area code) Securities registered purs uant to Section 12(b) of the Act: Title of Each Class ange on which Registered Common • Global Market • uant to Section 12(g) of the Act: Common Stock, ps ar value \$0.01 per share Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act t of 1933.
+Yes □ No ☑ "Excha Indicate by check mark if the Registrant is not required to file reports pursange Act").
+Yes \square No \boxtimes suant to Section 13 or Section 15(d) of the S ecurities Exchange Act of 1934 (the ; Indicate by check mark whether the registrant (1) has filed all reports required to file such re nired to be filed by Section 13 or 15(d) of the ports), and (2) has been subject to such filing e Exchange Act during the preceding requirements for the past 90 g 12 days.
+Yes ☑ No ☐ Indicate by check mark whether the registrant has submitted electronically y and posted on its corporate Web site, if an v avary Interactiva Data Fila requir ad to h tted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this conjured to submit and post such files).
+Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item of the contained, to the best of Registrant's knowledge, in definitive proxy of Ilment to this Form 10-K. ☑ amena Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer or a non-accelerated fi er or a smaller reporting company See definit tion of "accelerated filer," "large accelerated filer,", and smaller reporting c 500 Large accelerated filer Accelerated filer Non-ac ccelerated filer Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ registra and by The aggregate market value of the voting common equity held by non-aff ess day of the Registrant's most recently completed second fiscal quarter, be ant did not have any non-voting common equity outstanding.
+For purposes a each holder of 5% or more of the outstanding shares of common stock have tes.
+This determination of affiliate status is not necessarily a conclusive determination. ased on the closing price reported for such d of this disclosure, shares of common stock we been excluded from this calculation, because ate on the NASDAQ Global Market held by each executive officer and d t.
+The lirector As of March 09, 2016, Registrant had 10,052,423 shares of common stocl PORATED BY REFERENCE III of t Certain parts of the Proxy Statement for the Registrant's 2016 Annual Me eeting of Stockholders (the "Proxy Statemen t") are incorporated by reference int o Part